rapha18th/MLND-Capstone/proposal.md

 ### Benchmark Model

-For this problem, the benchmark model will be resnet-152 pytorch classifier developed by Viridiana Romero Martinez as referenced in her medium article https://medium.com/datadriveninvestor/creating-an-ai-app-that-detect-diseases-in-plants-using-facebooks-deep-learning-platform-pytorch-15faaeb6bec3.
+For this problem, the benchmark model will be a resnet-152 pytorch classifier developed by Viridiana Romero Martinez as referenced in her medium article https://medium.com/datadriveninvestor/creating-an-ai-app-that-detect-diseases-in-plants-using-facebooks-deep-learning-platform-pytorch-15faaeb6bec3.
 The model produced a high accuracy score, 96.1% and the goal is to see if fastai and another resnet can improve on that.

 ### Evaluation Metrics